Photo courtesy of BRIC.

-The Rockefeller Brothers Fund advances social change that contributes to a more just, sustainable, and peaceful world.
+The mission of the Rockefeller Brothers Fund is to advance social change that contributes to a more just, sustainable, and peaceful world.

 Through its grantmaking, the Fund supports efforts to expand knowledge, clarify values and critical choices, nurture creative expression, and shape public policy.
 The Fund's programs are intended to develop leaders, strengthen institutions, engage citizens, build community, and foster partnerships that include government, business, and civil society.
 Respect for cultural diversity and ecological integrity pervades the Fund's activities.